-In raw mold of The Moth and Stay Corps.
-On NPR, The Hudson Valley Stories Series, will be an on-going event at thegallery@rhinebeck.
+In the raw mold of The Moth and Stay Corps.
+On NPR, The Hudson Valley Stories Series will be an on-going event at thegallery@rhinebeck.
 True stories of life in the valley told by the people who experienced them first hand.

-Do you have story that in funny, sad, poingant, thrilling or moving?
-We wan’t you to share it with us.
-Write to firstname.lastname@example.org and give us a brief re-cap of your story and we’ll help you bring it to our stage.
+Do you have a story that in funny, sad, poignant, thrilling or moving?
+We want you to share it with us.
+Write to firstname.lastname@example.org and give us a brief recap of your story and we’ll help you bring it to our stage.

-Twice a year the gallery@rhinbeck will open it’s doors to collectors of all types to get an appraisal of their treasures from the attic, or grandma’s dinning room.
-Art, collectibles, rare artifacts and antiques.
-If you can carry it into the space, we’ll appraise it.
+Twice a year the gallery@rhinbeck will open it’s doors to collectors of all types to get an appraisal of their treasures from the attic, or grandma’s dining room.
+Art, collectibles, rare artifacts, and antiques.
+If you can carry it into our space, we’ll appraise it.